tetra-code/cse_y2_notes/Q1/CG/week1.md

 ![Image](../../images/apply_cosine_wave.PNG)

 We start off with a low frequency cosine wave and gradually add more cosine waves with higher frequency.
-This will later converge into a *Fourier series*:
+This will later converge into a *fourier series*:

 ![Image](../../images/fourier_series.png)